Cover image

 Under the old constraint, that agent’s behavior would have been a catastrophe — forty-three slight variations of the date picker, and any global design tweak now requires forty-three little surgeries.
 Under the new constraint, the cost of that global tweak is ten minutes of agent time.
 The case for the design system is no longer that humans will pay for it later.
 The case has to be made on different grounds, or it can’t be made at all.

 You can run the same exercise across the rest of the canon.
 Small functions: QWERTY.
-They existed because human working memory caps out at seven plus or minus two; the agent does not have working memory in that sense.
+Cutting a function into ten-line pieces was a chunking workaround for human working memory, which holds about seven items at a time and overflows on anything longer.
+The agent has no such ceiling, and reads the whole file in one breath.
+The fix was for our jam, not the code’s.
 Meaningful names: QWERTY.
 The agent is happy with processStuff_v2_FINAL_actually_real.
 SOLID, design patterns, careful formatting — every rule that was about helping a human chunk meaning loses most of its weight.
 They are still useful at the human-review boundary.
 They are no longer load-bearing.

 What gets promoted is the half of the discipline that was never QWERTY in the first place — the practices whose load came from the runtime, not the reader.
 API-first design.
 End-to-end testing.
 CI/CD.
 Observability.
 Property-based testing.
 Contracts, invariants, machine-checkable assertions.
 These were always doing structural work, and the Reader Axiom expiring doesn’t touch them.
 If anything, it makes them more important: when nobody reads the code, the contracts and the tests are the only things keeping the system honest.